-Agency Administration and the Management Services Department provide administrative, personnel, business, and fiscal services to the operating departments of
+Agency Administration and the Management Services Department provide administrative, personnel, business, and fiscal services to the operating departments of the Public Works Agency.
+Rail development and support for the Art Commission are coordinated by Administration.

-The Contract and Labor Compliance program creates a -evel playing field" for Small, Local, and Emerging Business (SLEB) enterprises as well as actively pursues contracting, subcontracting, and procurement opportunities for Disadvantaged Business Enterprises (DBE).
+The Contract and Labor Compliance program creates a "level playing field" for Small, Local, and Emerging Business (SLEB) enterprises as well as actively pursues contracting, subcontracting, and procurement opportunities for Disadvantaged Business Enterprises (DBE).